mohitajethwani/VehicleReportGenerator/README.md

 The above information was obtained by creating a REST service in Spring Boot for which JDK 1.8 was used.
 The service was deployed on Tomcat 8 on HTTP port 8082.<br /><br />
 The project BCHProj needs to be run as a spring boot application.<br /><br />
-The service returns a JSON response.
+The service returns a JSON response.<br />

 #### Implementation details
 The file vehicles.txt is read line by line and tokens are obtained by splitting each line based on ",".
 Vehicles is a class with the getters and setters of the vehicle attributes- VIN, type, brand, color, engine type, price and year.<br /><br />